The Thaw (Star Trek: Voyager): Plot

 Voyager discovers a planet that nineteen years before suffered a major ecological disaster.
 The crew finds a set of stasis pods containing five of the planet's inhabitants; two are dead from heart attacks, and the other three should have been reawakened already.
-Since the planet has recovered from the disaster, Captain Kathryn Janeway decides to revive the other three, but the crew cannot wake them, their brains tied to a central computer connecting all the pods.
-B'Elanna Torres and Harry Kim volunteer to occupy the other pods and be connected to the central computer.
+Since the planet has recovered from the disaster, Captain Kathryn Janeway decides to revive the other three, but the crew cannot wake them, since their brains are tied to a central computer connecting all the pods.
+B'Elanna Torres and Harry Kim volunteer to occupy the other pods and to be connected to the central computer.

 They find themselves experiencing a virtual reality, a strange, dark circus-like atmosphere.
 A sadistic clown appears to lead the group of computer-generated characters, attempting to bring the new arrivals to play.
 Torres and Kim learn from the aliens that the virtual reality was intended to make a utopia based on their thoughts, but grew on their fears instead and gained the power to induce death.
 Torres makes a deal with the clown to leave stasis to explain the situation to Voyager, leaving Kim and the aliens behind as hostages.

 The clown, while waiting, prepares to torture Kim.
 Just as the clown is about to slice him with a scalpel, his hand is stopped by The Doctor, who as a hologram is immune to the simulation's powers.
 The Doctor explains that Janeway is prepared to provide the clown a simulated brain in exchange for Kim and the aliens.
 However, the clown reads from his captives' minds that a simulated brain will not be the same as a real one, and refuses.
 Before the Doctor returns to report to Janeway, one of the aliens provides a subtle hint of how to dismantle the computer system.

 With this information, Torres begins to shut down the simulation.
 The clown notices the deception as elements of the program are removed, and kills the alien that gave the hint.
 Janeway stops Torres before the clown takes another life.
 The Doctor, after communicating with the crew, informs the clown that Janeway will offer herself as a brain for the system in exchange for the remaining hostages.
 The clown agrees, and soon Janeway appears in the simulation while the remaining hostages are freed.
 Too late, the clown realizes that Janeway too is a hologram, her mind only minimally connected to the system.
 With no living being left connected, the crew finish disabling the computer.
 As the clown fades away, the Janeway hologram tells him that in the end, fear wants to be defeated.